-The Graduate Programs in Human Nutrition is located on the Marquam Hill campus of Oregon Health & Science University in Portland, Oregon.
+The Graduate Programs in Human Nutrition is located on the Marquam Hill campus of Oregon Health & Science University in Portland, Oregon and houses the longest-standing Dietetic Internship program in the Pacific Northwest under the School of Medicine Graduate Studies Office.
+Graduates in our programs are employed in a variety of clinical, foodservice, community, research, private practice, and entrepreneurial positions.
 OHSU is an outstanding teaching hospital and university that draws students and professionals from all over the world.
 Options for graduate study in the field of nutrition and dietetics include:

-- Combined Master of Science in Clinical Nutrition/Dietetic Internship
+- Master of Science in Clinical Nutrition/Dietetic Internship

 Mission of the OHSU School of Medicine (SOM)